 Twice every calendar year (February and August) the Employer shall provide the Secretary-Business Manager of the Union, a list in order of seniority of all employees in the bargaining unit, their job titles, and addresses and their telephone numbers known to the Employer.
-Such information shall be provided in an electronic format, such as Microsoft Excel, and will be provided securely in a fashion mutually agreeable to both Parties to memberupdates@heu.org.
+Such information shall be provided in an electronic format, such as Microsoft Excel, and will be provided securely in an agreed-upon fashion to memberupdates@heu.org.